jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 5. Follow the UI to send a link to the Apple ID on device B. Use iMessage if you can because it's easier to set up.
 6. After receiving the link on device B, tap it to accept and open the share, which launches the sample app and shows the photo.

 - Note: It may take some time for one user to see changes from the other.
-Core Data CloudKit isn't for real-time synchronization.
-For apps that use the technology, the system determines when to synchronize data.
+CloudKit isn't for real-time synchronization.
+For apps that use CloudKit, the system determines when to synchronize data.
 This helps balance the use of system resources and achieve the best overall user experience.
 There is no API for apps to configure the timing for the synchronization.

 To discover more features of the sample app:
 - On device A, add another photo, touch and hold it, tap Add to Share, and then tap the trailing icon of the share.
 The photo soon appears on device B.